MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-arc-gateway.md

     - **Reachable** column should list `true` for all URLs.

-### Step 3: (Linux only) Ensure additional scenarios use the Arc gateway
+### Step 3: (Linux only) Ensure other scenarios use the Arc gateway

-On Linux, if using either Azure Monitor or Microsoft Defender for Endpoint, additional commands need to be executed to work with the Azure Arc gateway.
+On Linux, if using either Azure Monitor or Microsoft Defender for Endpoint, more commands should be run to work with the Azure Arc gateway.

-**For Azure Monitor**
+#### For Azure Monitor

-If using Azure Monitor, do the following:
+If using Azure Monitor, follow these steps:

 Explicit proxy setting should be provided while deploying the Monitoring Agent.
 From Azure Cloudshell, run the following command: